Grace

 and it is not about who you think it is about,

-it is about how grace must fail more than she succeeds
+it’s about how grace must fail more than she succeeds

-like you clasp your own hand, squeeze
+your hypocrisies like you clasp your own hand,

-into a tight little fist that must
+squeeze your contradictions into a fist that must

-occasionally unfurl to receive, better
+occasionally unfurl to receive, better yet, to give —

-the heart beats in black and white.
+I lament, my heart beats in black and white.

 Previous